NGI-TRUSTCHAIN/TokEngine/WALKTHROUGH.md

 2. A copy of `tokengine.jar`
 3. A copy of `convex.jar` (needed for key import etc.)

-`tokenegine.jar` and `convex.jar` can be built from source with `mvn clean install` or downloaded from a trusted source, e.g. the Convex snapshots drive at `https://drive.google.com/drive/folders/1AZdyuZOmC70i_TtuEW3uEKvjYLOqIMiv`
+`tokengine.jar` and `convex.jar` can be built from source with `mvn clean install` or downloaded from a trusted source, e.g. the Convex snapshots drive at `https://drive.google.com/drive/folders/1AZdyuZOmC70i_TtuEW3uEKvjYLOqIMiv`

 ## Config